 - First Aid Supplies: The basics to get you through in case of emergency, e.g., bandages to cover that blister you will inevitably get at some point, anti-bacterial ointment to prevent infection if you are cut or scraped, pain reliever, etc.

 - Tools: A few basic tools, e.g., a knife, scissors, duct tape, etc. — or, a handy multi-use pocket knife or tool.

 Comfortable footwear suitable to the terrain is essential to a safe and pleasant hike.
 Bear in mind that most Western Washington hiking trails involve at least some clambering over uneven rocks and exposed tree roots, often in wet and steep conditions.

 For day hikes, most other gear is a matter of preference, depending on where you’re going, how long you’ll be there, and what makes you comfortable.
 For example, trekking poles may give you added stability and confidence or you may feel that they are just in the way.
 After acquiring the essentials, go for some hikes and tailor your collection of gear to what works for you.

 Be aware of day length and what time the sun sets.
-Remember that, under the cover of forest, darkness closes in much earlier than sunset in the open.
+Remember that, under the cover of forest, darkness closes in much earlier than sunset in the open, especially when clouds or fog are present.
 And, as one of your Ten Essentials, carry a light source just in case you get caught out later than you expect.